shimanauskas/sandrasforth/README.md

 Upon a word not found, Avocado outputs it, followed by a question mark.

+Avocado will compile a definition without the words not found.

 If Avocado crashes while defining a word, it most likely ran out of statically allocated memory.